Javeria-Sheraz/Finger-Controlled-Screen-Cursor/README.md

 ## ✨ Features/Instructions

-* **Move Cursor**: Raise your index finger and thumb to move the cursor on screen.
+* **Move Cursor**: Raise your index finger and thumb to move the cursor on the screen.
 * **Click**: Bring thumb and index finger together for a click action.
-* **Scroll**: Raise both index and middle fingers and move them on top of each other to scroll.
+* **Scroll**: Raise both index and middle fingers and bring them together to scroll.

 ---